kushalk173-sc/351-final/README.md

 - **Beta**: The best value that the minimizer currently can guarantee.

 If a move proves to be worse than the previously examined moves, it is pruned (i.e., not evaluated further).

+The entire point of running alpha-beta pruning is to make sure that we are not focusing on dead values.
+In a game tree, when we find a node which will not be executed, as it is a worse choice than its sibling, then we remove it and the subtree for which it is a parent

 ---